upenn-libraries/sdbmss/README.md

 ### First-time setup

-There are number of initial setup steps required to run this SDBM.
+There are number of initial setup steps required to run this SDBM that are handled by a bash script setup.sh stored in the data folder and run from the vagrant environment.
+The setup script does the following:

 1. Copy static assets into the Rails app
 2. Load the database